Bokeh Diffusion: Defocus Blur Control in Text-to-Image Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we introduced Bokeh Diffusion, a text-to-image framework that enables precise defocus blur control while maintaining scene consistency.
-We integrate real in-the-wild images with synthetic blur augmentations to balance realism and robustness, while our grounded self-attention mechanism enforces structural consistency across different blur levels.
-Experiments show that our method surpasses baselines in both accuracy and scene consistency, offering flexible, lens-like bokeh adjustments.
+In this work, we introduced Bokeh Diffusion, a text-to-image framework that enables precise defocus blur control while maintaining scene consistency.
+We integrate in-the-wild images with synthetic blur augmentations to balance realism and robustness, while our grounded self-attention mechanism enforces structural consistency across blur levels.
+Experiments show our method surpasses baselines in both accuracy and scene consistency, offering flexible, lens-like bokeh adjustments.
 We hope this work inspires further research into fine-grained photographic controls in generative models.